 - Notification of personal data breaches: you are responsible for notifying personal data breaches to the ICO and, where necessary, other supervisory authorities in the EU, unless the breach is unlikely to result in a risk to the rights and freedoms of individuals.
 You are also responsible for notifying affected individuals (if the breach is likely to result in a high risk to their rights and freedoms).
 For more information please read our guidance on personal data breaches.

-- Accountability obligations: you must comply with the GDPR accountability obligations, such as maintaining records, carrying out data protection impact assessments and appointing a data protection officer.
+- Accountability obligations: you must comply with the UK GDPR accountability obligations, such as maintaining records, carrying out data protection impact assessments and appointing a data protection officer.
 For more information please read our guidance on accountability and governance.

 - Co-operation with supervisory authorities: you must cooperate with supervisory authorities (such as the ICO) and help them perform their duties.